Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - In a large stockpot combine the water, potato, carrot, beans, and sausages.
 Simmer until the vegetables are tender, about 20 minutes.

-- Stir in spaghetti and cook another 5 minutes until soup is hot.
+- Stir in spaghetti and cook another 5 minutes until the soup is hot.
 Adjust seasonings to taste, using salt and pepper.

 What If You Have Just Sauce Left Over?